 Another exciting thing to do in Cat Cat village is to try the costumes of the H’Mong people.

-Many local stores are renting beautiful ethnic costumes in the Cat Cat village area.
-The types of costumes here are quite diverse, and visitors are spoiled for choosing the clothes they love.
+Many local stores rent out beautiful ethnic costumes in the Cat Cat village area.
+The costumes’ types are quite diverse, and visitors are spoiled for choosing the clothes they love.

 Rental price per set ranges from 50,000 – 100,000 VND per set.

 Before renting, you should remember to check the clothes carefully.
 You should inform the rental immediately if there is any damage.
 Renting clothes is also one way to support the local life.